 - Education.
 Understanding the illness and its complications helps people deal with setbacks.
 Education is also important for family members.

 Myth 8.
-Treatment for bipolar disorder can eventually stop.
+Treatment can eventually stop.

 Bipolar disorder is a lifelong condition, so it’s recommended to stay on your medications even when you’re feeling great.
-If you stop your medication, you could experience withdrawal effects or your symptoms may return or worsen.
+If you stop your medication, you could experience withdrawal effects, or your symptoms may return or worsen.

 Although there is no cure, people with the condition can experience long periods when they are symptom-free.
 If the current treatment regimen is not working as well as it should, this does not mean that treatment has failed.
 All it means is that the person needs a new combination of therapy and medications.